 Lettuce seed oil contains vitamin A and carotenoids such as lutein and zeaxanthin which help to promote better eye health, nourishing the cells of the eye, sharpening vision, preventing UV rays from damaging the retina, and protecting against macular degeneration, eye disease, and cataract formation.

 Enhances Bone Health

 Vitamins A, C & K in addition to calcium are essential for good bone health, and all can be found in lettuce seed oil.
 They are vital for collagen production which is the first step of bone formation.
 Vitamin A helps in the development of new bones, and vitamin C protects against bone depletion, whilst vitamin K helps to strengthen the bones, protects against fractures, and improves bone mineral density.
 Together they reduce the risk of osteopenia (reduced bone mass).

 - Improves Skin Health

-Lettuce seed oil is rich in vitamins A, C & E which help to repair, rejuvinate and rehydrate the skin, whilst protecting against UV damage, pollution and skin ageing.
+Lettuce seed oil is rich in vitamins A, C & E which help to repair, rejuvenate and rehydrate the skin, whilst protecting against UV damage, pollution, and skin ageing.
 This oil is a savior for inflammatory skin reactions and can help to soothe skin lesions, and also assists in reducing hyperpigmentation and balancing the skin colour.